ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 }
 ```

- In the WASM project in `program.cs`:
+ The WASM project `program.cs` setup looks like this:

 ```csharp
 // program.cs